kylawl/git-giant/README.md

-git-bifrost
+git-giant
 ==========

-Built for game developers who are used to the world of versioned game data, git-bifrost bridges the worlds of git and large binaries.
+Built for game developers who are used to the world of versioned game data, git-giant... (insert pun about big binary game data and a beanstalk).

 ## Goals ##
 1. Allow users to version large binaries easily with along side source code.
 2. Allow users on very large, multi-terabyte projects to fetch binaries exclusivly from a central store.
 No large file history lives on the client, only the current working set.
-3. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of git-bifrost.
+3. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of git-giant.
 4. Allow git power users to work locally in all their normal distributed git glory.

 ## Getting Started ##

 ### New Repository ###
-#### Initing git-bifrost ####
+#### Initing git-giant ####

-Bifrost uses git hooks & filters to transparently keep portions of your repo in an external store.
-In order to install those hooks you need to run `git bifrost init` in a repository.
+git-giant uses git hooks & filters to transparently keep portions of your repo in an external store.
+In order to install those hooks you need to run `git giant init` in a repository.

     git init new/repo/dir
     cd new/repo/dir
-    git bifrost init
+    git giant init

 ####Filtering files with .gitattributes####
-Add any files and extentions you'd like bifrost to track to your `.gitattributes`
+Add any files and extentions you'd like giant to track to your `.gitattributes`

-    *.max filter=bifrost
+    *.max filter=giant
-    *.psd filter=bifrost
+    *.psd filter=giant
-    *.wav filter=bifrost
+    *.wav filter=giant

-####Configuring .gitbifrost####
+####Configuring .gitgiant####
-Bifrost has it's own config file which you use to tell it which stores will be updated when a push is made to a particular remote.
+git-giant has it's own config file which you use to tell it which stores will be updated when a push is made to a particular remote.
 It also provides some rules for helping catch new files that may have been missed in `.gitattributes`.

     [repo]
 	    text-size-threshold = 5242880